 “Wait, I think I’ve found it.”
 My wife, Louise, stated.
 Of course, she did, I thought.

 The road sign signified the only west-east road/corridor to the Dirty Devil River.
 We turned off of Highway 95 and aired down our tires.
-With a little less air in the tires, traction and ride comfort greatly improved on this 65-mile route through Poison Springs and Hatch Canyons.
-The route traversed the southern boundary of Robber’s Roost and then circled back via Canyonlands National Park and Glen Canyon National Recreation Area.
+With a little less air in the tires, traction and ride comfort greatly improved on this 65-mile off road route through Poison Springs and Hatch Canyons.
+The overland route traversed the southern boundary of Robber’s Roost and then circled back via Canyonlands National Park and Glen Canyon National Recreation Area.
 Along the way, we traveled through and experienced some of the Best of Utah: red rock spires, towering mesas, wide-open canyons, hanging gardens, and very few people.

 “Look to your left, along the wall.
 See anything?”
 I wondered aloud.
 Each of us eyed the red rock canyon wall.
 I slowed my Land Cruiser 200 to a crawl.

 “There!”
 Lilly shouted as she pointed to the wall.
 I stopped the Cruiser, and we headed toward the wall on foot.
 The sandstone wall was covered in petroglyphs etched in the rock (note: pictographs are painted onto the rock).
 Etched by the Natives such as the Freemont Indians at least 1,000 years ago, these petroglyphs depicted animals, humans, and miscellaneous figurines.
 We stared at the art in amazement and bewilderment.
 Our minds drifted; in our spoken words, we tried to determine the meaning of the pictures.